NASA-SW-VnV/fret/fret-electron/docs/_media/userManual.md

 ## Welcome to FRET!

-FRET is a framework for the elicitation, formalization and understanding of requirements.
+FRET is a framework for the elicitation, specification, formalization and understanding of requirements.
 Users enter system requirements in a specialized natural language.
 FRET helps understanding and review of semantics by utilizing a variety of forms for each requirement: natural language description, formal mathematical logics, and diagrams.
 Requirements can be defined in a hierarchical fashion and can be exported in a variety of forms to be used by analysis tools.

 * [Installing FRET](./installingFRET/installationInstructions.md)